timxu7777/azure-docs/articles/active-directory/authentication/howto-mfa-getstarted.md

 If the validity period of your certificates is nearing expiration, [generate and verify a new MFA certificate on each AD FS server](https://docs.microsoft.com/windows-server/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa#configure-the-ad-fs-servers).

 The following guidance details how to manage the Azure MFA certificates on your AD FS servers.
 When you configure AD FS with Azure MFA, the certificates generated via the `New-AdfsAzureMfaTenantCertificate` PowerShell cmdlet are valid for 2 years.
-Renew and install the renewed certificates prior to expiration to ovoid disruptions in MFA service.
+Renew and install the renewed certificates prior to expiration to avoid disruptions in MFA service.

 ## Implement your Plan